JeanBlignaut/BlazorAssessment/README.md

-# Tng.TechnicalEvaluation
+# Technical Evaluation
-TrueNorth Software Technical Evaluation
+Technical Evaluation

 You will need the following installed to complete the following test: